crosire/reshade/include/README.md

     switch (fdwReason)
     {
     case DLL_PROCESS_ATTACH:
-        // Call 'reshade::register_addon' before you call any other function of the ReShade API
+        // Call 'reshade::register_addon' before you call any other function of the ReShade API.
-        // This will look for the ReShade instance in the current process and initialize the API when found if (!reshade::register_addon(hinstDLL))
+        // This will look for the ReShade instance in the current process and initialize the API when found. if (!reshade::register_addon(hinstDLL))
             return FALSE;
-        // This registers a callback for the 'present' event, which occurs every time a new frame is presented to the screen
+        // This registers a callback for the 'present' event, which occurs every time a new frame is presented to the screen.
-        // The function signature has to match the type defined by 'reshade::addon_event_traits<reshade::addon_event::present>::decl'
+        // The function signature has to match the type defined by 'reshade::addon_event_traits<reshade::addon_event::present>::decl'.
-        // For more details check the inline documentation for each event in 'reshade_events.hpp' reshade::register_event<reshade::addon_event::present>(on_present);
+        // For more details check the inline documentation for each event in 'reshade_events.hpp'. reshade::register_event<reshade::addon_event::present>(on_present);
         break;
     case DLL_PROCESS_DETACH:
-        // Before the add-on is unloaded, be sure to unregister any event callbacks that where previously registered reshade::unregister_event<reshade::addon_event::present>(on_present);
+        // This unregisters the event callback that was previously registered during process attachment. reshade::unregister_event<reshade::addon_event::present>(on_present);
-        // And finally unregister the add-on from ReShade reshade::unregister_addon(hinstDLL);
+        // And finally unregister the add-on from ReShade (this will automatically clean up any events and overlays registered by this add-on as well). reshade::unregister_addon(hinstDLL);
         break;
     }